Create an AI Gateway

 1. Check the AiGateway status:

-kubectl get aigateways ai-gateway-litellm -o yaml
+kubectl get aigateways ai-gateway -o yaml

 2. Verify the created resources: